Elizabeth Seymour, Lady Cromwell: Portraits

+It has been suggested that the six fleurs-de-lis on the lady's left sleeve in the Holbein portrait at the head of the page reflect the Seymour heraldry.
+An augmentation of honour was granted to Edward Seymour, Viscount Beauchamp, (later Earl of Hertford and Duke of Somerset), following Henry VIII's marriage to Jane Seymour: Or, on a pile gules between six fleurs-de-lys azure three lions of England.

-Historians Antonia Fraser and Derek Wilson believe that the portrait is very likely to depict Elizabeth Seymour.
+Historians Antonia Fraser, Diarmaid MacCulloch and Derek Wilson believe that the portrait depicts Elizabeth Seymour.
 Antonia Fraser has argued that the sitter is Jane Seymour's sister, Elizabeth, the widow of Sir Anthony Ughtred (d.
 1534), on the grounds that the lady bears a resemblance to Jane, especially around the nose and chin, and wears widow's black.
 The lady's sumptuous black clothing, an indication of wealth and status, did not necessarily signify mourning; her jewellery suggests otherwise.
 Derek Wilson observed that "In August 1537 Cromwell succeeded in marrying his son, Gregory, to Elizabeth Seymour", the queen's younger sister.
 He was therefore related by marriage to the king, "an event worth recording for posterity, by a portrait of his daughter-in-law".
+According to Hans Holbein's most recent biographer, Franny Moyle, "One of the most striking portraits of a woman Holbein ever delivered was of Cromwell's daughter-in-law, painted probably in 1539 as she turned twenty-one."